pwall567/string-mapper/README.md

 `URIStringMapper` provides functions to encode URI components using the percent-encoding process defined in the [URI Syntax Standard](https://www.rfc-editor.org/rfc/rfc3986#section-2), and to decode strings encoded in this manner.
-The encoding function will percent-encode all characters other than those defined in the standard as "unreserved", along with the dollar sign "`$`" &ndash; this is passed through unencoded because of its use in fragment identifiers in such standards as OpenAPI and JSON Schema.
+The encoding function will percent-encode all characters other than those defined in the standard as &ldquo;unreserved&rdquo;, along with the dollar sign &ldquo;`$`&rdquo; &ndash; this is passed through unencoded because of its use in fragment identifiers in such standards as OpenAPI and JSON Schema.

-This implementation does **not** use the plus sign "`+`" to encode a space character, but it will decode such usages.
+This implementation does **not** use the plus sign &ldquo;`+`&rdquo; to encode a space character, but it will decode such usages.

 To encode a string:
 ```kotlin